Operator Approval Gates

 No. Many useful workflows start by making bad inputs visible.
 The first version can classify errors, stage safe proposals, and identify the source contracts that need repair.

 Bring one process that is manual, repetitive, and risky.
-We will map the source data, approval point, write target, and success measure, then decide whether it should be staged, automated, or left manual for now.
+We will map the source data, approval point, write target, escalation rules, and success measure, then decide whether it should become a digital employee, a staged workflow, or stay manual for now.

 Start with one workflow

-Send the process you want controlled: the source files, the approval step, the system of record, and what should happen after review.
+Send the process you want handled: the source records, the approval step, the system of record, what should happen after review, and what your human team should be free to do instead.